qhesry/training_project_scraping/README.md

 ## Update to come

 - Docker compose file to deploy the app.
-- Airflow to execute scrip using cron.
+(Currently working on it)

 ## Usage